R Advanced

 Here are the steps to follow:

-2. Convert transposed data frame into the data.table using data.table() function.
+2. Convert the transposed data frame into a data.table using data.table() function.

 3. Set the column names using the first row.